zidcenek/Collaborative-Filtering/README.md

 You need to have java installed on your system.
 You can get the java from [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).

+You also need to have MariaDB 10.2 or higher running on port 3306 (using XAMPP, for example) and with database `vwm` accessible for `root` user without password.

 ### Build & Run

 You can build and run the app with the commands below.